HwiyeolJo/Extrofitting/README.md

 # Extrofitting: Enriching Word Representation and its Vector Space with Semantic Lexicons (ACL2018 workshop)
 * For Anonymous Review; It will be moved to Author's repository soon.
 (His GitHub ID contains his name)

-# Codes will be uploaded after our paper is registered in Arxiv

 ## Requirements
 * Python 2.7
 * numpy